BARGHEST-ngo/MESH/README.md

 MESH is a censorship-resisting, peer-to-peer, end-to-end encrypted overlay network for digital forensics.

-It runs on top of the [Tailscale](https://github.com/tailscale/tailscale) protocol, but is self-hostable and heavily modified for civil society and forensic operations.
+It's a fork of the [Tailscale](https://github.com/tailscale/tailscale) protocol, but is self-hostable and heavily modified for civil society and forensic operations.

 MESH adds hardened transport and obfuscation options such as [AmneziaWG](https://github.com/amnezia-vpn/amneziawg-go) for hostile or censored networks, and falls back to encrypted HTTPS relays when UDP is blocked.
+This offers protection against GFW and detection by Deep Packet Inspection (DPI) systems.

 It can create and tear down end-to-end mesh links between a locked-down analyst host and forensic clients (for example, Android devices) in seconds.

-By removing hub-and-spoke topologies, MESH lets you spin up a forensics peer-to-peer mesh, collect data, tear it down, and start again without complex configuration.
+By removing hub-and-spoke topologies, MESH lets you spin up a forensics mesh, collect data, tear it down, and start again without complex configuration.
 This is remote forensic and network capture without a hub-and-spoke design.

-Remote investigations that just work.
+Remote investigations that work.

-Key functions:
+Key functions

-- Builds P2P subnets for device analysis.
+- Builds peer-to-peer subnets for device analysis.
-- End-to-end encrypts using WireGuard.
+- Provides end-to-end encryption via WireGuard.
-- Enabled a control plane to manage mesh networks between analysts, control mesh ACLs, and restrict access for compromised nodes on connection.
+- Runs a self-hostable control plane to create and manage meshes between analysts, enforce ACLs, and block compromised nodes on connection.
-- Advertise LAN routes or an exit nodes for network monitoring or further forensics use cases.
+- Advertises LAN routes or exit nodes for monitoring and extended forensics.
-- Allows for ephemeral deployment and teardown on disconnection.
+- Supports ephemeral deployment and teardown on disconnect.
-- Creates a virtual TUN interface (assigning an address from CGNAT ranges)
+- Creates a virtual TUN interface and assigns CGNAT-range addresses for use with ADB-over-Wifi & [Libimobile](https://github.com/libimobiledevice/libimobiledevice).
-- Transfers forensic artifacts such as ADB bug reports and dumpsys data.
+- Transfers forensic artifacts such as ADB bug reports and `dumpsys` output.
+- Intergrates directly with [AndroidQF](https://github.com/mvt-project/androidqf) for spyware IOC checks with [MVT](https://github.com/mvt-project/mvt)
+- Supports kill-switch capabilities to block a device’s other network traffic while the forensics link remains active.
 - Enables rapid creation, isolation, and teardown of remote investigation nodes.

 ## Encryption, P2P & Censorship resistance.